Port Douglas: Period of decline

+Post-1980s tourism boom

 In the late-1980s, tourism boomed in the region after investor Christopher Skase financed the construction of the Sheraton Mirage Port Douglas Resort.

+The Port Douglas State School was reopened on 23 January 1989.

 In November 1996 United States President Bill Clinton and First Lady Hillary Clinton chose the town as their only holiday stop on their historic visit to Australia.
 When dining at a local restaurant they witnessed a couple's wedding certificate.

 On a return visit on 11 September 2001, Bill Clinton was again dining at a local restaurant, when he was advised of the September 11 attacks.
 He returned to the United States the following day.

 On 4 September 2006, television personality and conservationist Steve Irwin died at Batt Reef, off Port Douglas, after a stingray barb pierced his chest during filming of a documentary called The Ocean's Deadliest.
 Irwin was filmed snorkelling directly above the stingray when it lashed him with its tail, killing him almost immediately.
 The event was widely reported in Australia and overseas.

 Although historically and currently Port Douglas is with the local government area of Shire of Douglas, between 2008 and 2013, it was within the Cairns Region following a local government amalgamation which was subsequently reversed following a vote by residents of the area.

 Port Douglas was a popular location to view the 14 November 2012 solar eclipse at 6:38 am (local time).
 Many travelled to Port Douglas to see the phenomenon.